PIReTship/bookdata-tools/docs/index.md

 include your paper in our list of relying publications.

 ::: callout-warning
-The limitations section of the paper contains important information about the limitations of the data these scripts compile.  **Do not use the gender information in this data data or tools without understanding those limitations**.
+The “Limitations” section of the paper contains important information about the limitations of the data these scripts compile.  **Do not use the gender information in this data or tools without understanding those limitations**.
 In particular, VIAF's gender information is incomplete and, in a number of cases, incorrect.
 :::